 The Warehouse: Similar to Walmart, this discount store has just about everything you need under one roof.
 Camp chairs: Check.
 Baby Wipes: Check.
 Dry Shampoo: Check.
 Propane: Check.

-How much will a campervan trip cost
+How much will a campervan trip cost in New Zealand?

 The total cost of your campervan trip will depend a lot on YOU.